AnubhavChaudhary3879/Sorting-Visualiser/README.md

 # Sorting-Visualiser
-This is just for practicing.
+This module is used for rearranging names